cwntr/go-dex-client/infrastructure/infrastructure.md

 [wait ~5m]

-`lnxsn listchannels` check that you have 2 channels -1 channel filled with local balance, 1 channel filled with remote balance
+`lnxsn listchannels` check that you have 2 channels: 1 channel filled with local balance, 1 channel filled with remote balance

 **From this point on, you are done with setting up everything for XSN.
 What's to follow is to do the same steps 9.) - 13.) for LTC and BTC.**